offbynull/offbynull.github.io/docs/data/learn/Anki/input/input.md

 The anki* inline tags generate HTML spans/divs with special class names that get processed by the anki JS:

       ankiInfoPanel - Information about the question / questions / state.
 One allowed in entire file. ankiAnswer - Regex answer for the current question.
 Multiple allowed per question.
                         Text in question that matches the regex will be blacked out and users must answer them.
-The content of this tag are the same as a 2 or 3 parameter bm tag WITHOUT the label.
-Also, the regex doesn't explicitly output capture group 1 like the bm tag does (no prefix/suffixes/).
+The content of this tag are the same as a bm tag except no label parameter.
-                       It outputs the entire match instead.
 For example...
-                       `{ankiAnswer}my string literal`
+                         * `{ankiAnswer}my string literal`
-                       `{ankiAnswer}my regex literal/i`
+                         * `{ankiAnswer}(my regex literal)/i`
+                         * `{ankiAnswer}my (regex) literal/i/true/false`
+                        Note that the 3rd example doesn't make any sense as an answer.
+When hiding instances of the answer in the question, it'll take into account the preamble/postamble of capture group 1.
-                       `{ankiAnswer}my (regex) literal/i`  -- unlike bm, there is no special logic for capture groups The label (parameter 1 of the 3 parameter tag) isn't used. ankiHide - Regex hider for the current question.
+                        But when submitting an answer, the answer will be matched against the ENTIRE regex.
+The user would have to include the preamble/postamble in the answer. ankiHide - Regex hider for the current question.
 Multiple allowed per question.
                         Text in question that matches the regex will be blacked out.
 The content of this tag are the same as the ankiAnswer tag.
 For example...
-                       `{ankiHide}my string literal`
+                         * `{ankiHide}my string literal`
-                       `{ankiHide}my regex literal/i`
+                         * `{ankiHide}(my regex literal)/i`
+                         * `{ankiHide}my (regex) literal/i/true/false`
+         ankiIgnore - Regex ignorer for the current question.
+Multiple allowed per question.
+                        Text in question that matches the regex, it'll output what was captured as-is.
+The content of this tag are the same as the ankiAnswer tag.
+For example...
+                         * `{ankiIgnore}my string literal`
+                         * `{ankiIgnore}(my regex literal)/i`
+                         * `{ankiIgnore}my (regex) literal/i/true/false`
+ankiRandomOrderList - When used in a list item, the parent list item will automatically be randomly reordered.
-                       `{ankiHide}my (regex) literal/i`  -- unlike bm, there is no special logic for capture groups ankiDead - Marks a question as dead / to be skipped.
+           ankiDead - Marks a question as dead / to be skipped.
+One allowed per question. ankiDead - Marks a question as dead / to be skipped.
+One allowed per question. ankiDead - Marks a question as dead / to be skipped.
 One allowed per question. ankiDebugForceShow - Marks a question as the question being debugged.
 The system will pretend that all other questions don't exist.
 As such, the question this is applied on will be question #1 in the database and all other questions will be removed from the DB.
 ```

  * Question 1 one and two. `{ankiAnswer}one` `{ankiAnswer}two`  `{ankiDead}`